Yanet Garcia Shows Off Flawless Figure In Ultra-Tight Workout Gear

 Yanet Garcia owes her flawless figure and toned muscles to hours spent in the gym working out.
-The Mexican weathercaster often takes to popular social media site Instagram to show off her toned curves in tight outfits and workout gear.
+The Mexican weathercaster often takes to popular social media site Instagram to show off her toned curves in tight outfits and exercise apparel.

 On Monday, the gym buff shared a photo of herself standing at the top of a staircase while wearing super-tight workout gear that showed off every curve of her body.
-Giving the impression that she was in the middle of running stairs to train her body, the model is featured from the side as she poses with her hands on her hip and her long brown tresses slightly damp with sweat.
-She dons a gray and black sports bra that gives her plenty of cleavage in addition to tight navy yoga pants that hug her body perfectly.
+Giving the impression that she was in the middle of running stairs to train her body, the model is featured from the side as she poses with her hands on her hips and her long brown tresses slightly damp with sweat.
+She dons a gray-and-black sports bra that hugs her chest, in addition to tight navy yoga pants that cling to her body perfectly.
 The high-waisted pants leave a glimpse of her toned tummy on display.

-The social media star finished the look with a pair of black Nike sneakers and her hair pulled back into a low ponytail with several strands framing her face.
+The social media star finished off the look with a pair of black Nike sneakers and her hair pulled back into a low ponytail with several strands framing her face.
 She gazes down towards the stairs, showing off a bit of black mascara.

 In the caption of the photo, Yanet writes an inspirational message to her fans in Spanish.